mayhammad277/LEO-Constellation-Routing-RL/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

 This repository implements  **reinforcement learning (PPO & SAC)** and **A* search** for finding optimal communication paths in Low Earth Orbit (LEO) satellite constellations.
-The environment models Earth geometry, line-of-sight constraints, and realistic Walker-Delta orbits.
+The environment models Earth geometry, line-of-sight constraints, and realistic Walker-Delta orbits with parameters (planes, altitude, inclination) for minimized routing latency and maximized Line-of-Sight (LOS) connectivity.

 ## 📖 Overview

-Efficient routing in mega-constellations (e.g., Starlink, OneWeb) is challenging due to dynamic topologies and Earth occlusion.
-This project provides:

-- A **Gym-style environment** for satellite network routing.
-- **A* heuristic search** as an optimal baseline (shortest-path with great-circle distances).
-- **Proximal Policy Optimization (PPO)** agent that learns to select next-hop satellites to minimize total path delay.
-- **Walker-Delta constellation generator** for customizable orbit configurations.
+🛰️ Overview
+The project simulates a Delta Walker constellation and evaluates its performance by finding the shortest communication path between major global cities (e.g., Berlin to Cape Town, New York to Tokyo) using an A Routing algorithm*.
+The RL agent explores the trade-offs between the number of orbital planes, satellites per plane, altitude, and inclination to maximize network efficiency.✨ Key FeaturesCustom Gym Environment: SatelliteRoutingEnv manages the state of the constellation and calculates rewards based on routing performance.Delta Walker Constellation

+Generator: Mathematically generates 3D satellite positions in Earth-Centered Inertial (ECI) coordinates.Intelligent Routing:
+Implements A* pathfinding with Line-of-Sight (LOS) constraints, ensuring inter-satellite links (ISL) are not obstructed by the Earth.Multi-Algorithm Support: Integration with Stable-Baselines3 for training PPO and A2C agents.

+3D Visualization: Comprehensive plotting tools to visualize the constellation, ground stations, and the active routing path.🛠️ Installation: Bash pip install gym numpy matplotlib scipy stable-baselines3 skyfield shimmy
 The code originates from research on autonomous routing policies for space networks.

 ## ✨ Features